Robert Perks

-In 1898, Perks proposed the creation of the Wesleyan Methodist Twentieth Century Fund (also known as the 'One Million Guinea Fund') which aimed to raise one million guineas (£1.1s. or £1.05) to build a church in Central London.
+In 1898, Perks proposed the creation of the Wesleyan Methodist Twentieth Century Fund (also known as the 'One Million Guinea Fund') which aimed to raise one million guineas (£1.1s. or £1.05) for a number of defined purposes including the building of a substantial Wesleyan Central Hall (and church) in Central London.
 The fund had raised £1,073,682 by the time it closed in 1909, part of which was used to purchase the former Royal Aquarium site for the construction of the Methodist Central Hall, Westminster.

+On 5 September 1901 he was elected a director of London`s Metropolitan District Railway.
+On the same day James Staats Forbes stood down as the company`s chairman and was succeeded by Perks.
+Perks chaired the company until 9 February 1905 when he stood aside in favour of Charles Tyson Yerkes, and became deputy chairman.
+He held that role until resigning from the company`s board on 31 July 1907.

+He was made a baronet on 24 July 1908, and retired from Parliament at the 1910 general election.

 In 1932 at the age of 83 Perks was elected vice-president of the Methodist Conference as the man most responsible for Methodist Union.

 He died in 1934 aged 85 and is buried in Brookwood Cemetery.
-His son succeeded him in the baronetcy.
+He had four daughters (the eldest of whom, Gertrude, pre-deceased him), and one son, Robert Malcolm Mewburn Perks, who succeeded him in the baronetcy.
 His daughter, Edith Mary, married Sir Bertram Allen in 1908.